777ahesh/DailyCoding_HashClub/README.md

 So, Create a function for the above validation. loop over the characters in the string till the '@' or '+' is reached and store it in temporary string.
 Ignore the '.' using if condition and at the end return the appended temporary string with @ and the remaning Original string (email).
+I have used an unordered_set so that no duplicate values are stored.
 </pre>